 One of the most devastating tornadoes to ever hit the state of Virginia was spawned by Hurricane Gracie on September 30, 1959.
 The twister tracked through a part of Albemarle County west of Charlottesville and east of the Blue Ridge Mountains.
 This summary provides a detailed analysis of discrepancies in the path and the number of tornadoes to hit this day.
 It also focuses on the tragedy near Ivy.
 In mere seconds, ten members of one family lost their lives.

 During the early morning hours of April 28, 2011, five tornadoes ripped across the Shenandoah Valley.
 This summary looks at the strongest, an EF2, that snaked along a 37.6 mile path across Rockingham and Shenandoah Counties.
 It caused heavy damage near Basye and injured two people.
+Check out this premium summary by becoming a member!

 A tornado skipped through north-central Halifax County, VA, crossing into extreme western Charlotte County.
 It remained in rural areas but caused major damage along Liberty Road near Nathalie.
 One person was killed, and seven others were injured as the tornado decimated three trailers.